antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 - :page_facing_up:`sensor_params.py`:rotating_light: - This file contains dictionaries containing the sensor information needed to generate the datasets, models and their evaluation. **TO ADD A SENSOR** create a dictionary here.
 The framework is parametrized, so no changes in the code are required further than the call of this sensor from `main_libreview.py`.
 - :page_facing_up:`training_configs.py`:rotating_light: - Training configurations to run the experiments.
 As with the sensors, create your own dictionary and call it from the `main_libreview.py`.
 - :page_facing_up:`utils.py` - Functions for data curation, dataset generation, or weights and tags generation.
 - :page_facing_up:`your_AI_DIY_parameters.py`:rotating_light: - Contains dictionaries to test your favourite configuration in the execution of the app.
 This is called by 'DIY_top_module.py'.

+FALTA TRAINIIIIIIIIIIIIIIIIIIIIIIIIIIIING,PY

 ### Try and run the experiments